riteshhere/Speaker_diarization/README.md

 ### How to perform Speaker diarization?
 1. Convert Audio to Text using Whisper
 2. Segregate the text by clustering the embeddings using AgglomerativeClustering
+3. Perform NER to recognize names of participants

 ### Model Inputs
 The model expects to inputs: